alpha2phi/lp.nvim/README.md

 Generate output for embedded code snippets.

-lp.nvim is a plugin to generate code output for embedded code snippets in Markdown document
+lp.nvim is a Neovim plugin to generate code output for embedded code snippets in Markdown document

 Currently support: